LiorJerbi/AutoRobots_Ex2_Part2/readme.md

 #### CSV:
 - Columns: Frame ID, QR id, QR 2D coordinates (left-up, right-up, right-down, left-down), QR 3D (distance, yaw, pitch, roll)

+this is an example on the 'challengeB.mp4' file, if more then 1 marker found in a frame, another line of frame with differnt marker id will be represented.
 ![alt text](https://i.imgur.com/6sBRvjA.jpeg)

 #### Video: